 Difference Between Cash Market and Derivative Market

-Let us find out the difference of Cash Market and Derivative Markets:
+Let us find out the difference between Cash Market and Derivative Markets:

-- In cash markets, you can purchase the single shares also.
+- In cash markets, you can purchase single shares also.

-- In Cash Market, tangible assets are traded and are used for investment purpose.
+- In Cash Market, tangible assets are traded and are used for investment purposes.

 - Cash Markets need for the customer to open the trading account.

-- In cash market, the dividend are entitled to the owner of the shares.
+- In the cash market, the dividend is entitled to the owner of the shares.

 - In the derivatives markets, which can be futures or options you need to purchase minimum lots that are fixed.

-- In derivative markets, the holders are not entitled for the dividends.
+- In derivative markets, the holders are not entitled to dividends.

-Under this article, we managed to inform you about the basics of the derivative market and its types and how it get traded in the market.
-Hope that you like this article on “Derivative Market Meaning, Types of Derivatives Contracts, Participants in the Derivative Market and Difference of cash market and derivative market” if you like the blog then you can also share with your mates for the same.
+Under this article, we managed to inform you about the basics of the derivatives market and its types and how it gets traded in the market.
+Hope that you like this article on “Derivative Market Meaning, Types of Derivatives Contracts, Participants in the Derivative Market and Difference of cash market and derivative market” if you like the blog then you can also share it with your mates for the same.

-Nifty Trading Academy (NTA) is our institute that nurture the students for making the strong grip in the stock market and to make the profitable deals from the stock market.
+NTA® is our institute that nurtures the students for making a strong grip in the stock market and to make profitable deals from the stock market.
 We have been educating the students for more than 10 years and all the courses are designed for all the levels of the students which can be beginner or expert.
 There is always something new to learn and there is no ending in any of the fields.
-For further any assistance, you can directly make a call or share your doubts through the email Id.
+For further assistance, you can directly make a call or share your doubts through the email Id.